enderandpeter/win-a2enmod/README.md

 The line `Include /conf/sites-enabled` will be added to your main conf file and the /conf/sites-available and /conf/sites-enabled directories will be created if they don't already exist.
 See the file at ServerRoot\conf\extra\httpd-vhosts.conf for an example Virtual Host configuration.

 All commands restart the web server on successful completion unless the `-norestart` flag is given.

+a2enmod will not create a `LoadModule` line for new modules added with `-add`.

+If you use `-norestart` when overwriting an enabled module with the `-add` option, the script will ask if you’d like to restart the web server in order to overwrite the file.
+Saying “No” will exit.

 ## Examples